The Price Of Convenience Is There Such A Thing As Free Credit Card Processing

 Different types of credit card processing fees:

-1. Interchange fees: Interchange fees are a significant component of credit card processing costs.
-These fees are set by card networks like Visa, Mastercard, and Discover and are paid by the merchant’s bank to the customer’s bank for each transaction.
+1. Interchange fees: Interchange fees are set by card networks like Visa, Mastercard, and Discover and are paid by the merchant’s bank to the customer’s bank for each transaction.
 The interchange rates are typically a percentage of the transaction amount, along with a flat fee.
 This way of charging is called interchange-plus (the interchange rate plus the flat fee).

 2. Assessment fees: Assessment fees are charges imposed by the card brands themselves.
 They are typically a small percentage of the transaction value and contribute to the operational expenses and profitability of the card networks.